 #1 THE classic magical girl show

 I have enjoyed many magical girl shows over the years, but I never quite had the time to sit through THE magical girl show.
-A childhood anime for many animation enthusiasts who grew up in the ’90s and one of the most well-regarded entries in the magical girl genre: Sailor Moon.
+A childhood anime for many who grew up in the ’90s and one of the most well-regarded entries in the magical girl genre: Sailor Moon.

 This is the quintessential mahou shoujo anime which formed the new template from which dozens of other shows would spring off in the years after its release.
 Usagi Tsukino is a 14-year-old schoolgirl, not exceptionally smart or talented, a bit of a klutz, but very passionate and good-hearted.
-After saving a cat from some rascals, the cat speaks up and explains it had been looking for Usagi because she is destined to become a Sailor Guardian, one of the protectors of mankind against the forces of darkness.
+After saving a cat from some rascals, the creature speaks up and explains it had been looking for Usagi because she is destined to become a Sailor Guardian; one of the protectors of mankind against the forces of darkness.

 Between their heroics, we get to see the girls in their daily lives as they deal with school, romance, family matters, and develop their friendships with one another.
 It’s a now-classic formula and Sailor Moon does it exceptionally well.